Oroquieta

-Oroquieta,(formerly/originally known as Layawan), officially the City of Oroquieta (Dakbayan sa Oroquieta; Lungsod ng Oroquieta), is a 4th class component city and capital of the province of Misamis Occidental, Philippines.
-According to the 2020 census, it has a population of 72,301 people.
+Oroquieta, officially the City of Oroquieta (Dakbayan sa Oroquieta; Lungsod ng Oroquieta), is a component city and capital of the province of Misamis Occidental, Philippines.
+According to the 2024 census, it has a population of 71,373 people.

 Etymology

-Some sources reveal that the town got its name from the barrio in Spain where Father Toas Tomas Casado, the first parish priest, and General Domingo Moriones y Murillo, a hero in the Battle of Oroquieta, were born.

-Another version is that Oroquieta had derived its name from the words oro (gold) and quita or kita (to find), in reference to the early inhabitants who had found gold along the river.
+Oroquieta is named after the Basque settlement of Orokieta (spelled "Oroquieta" in Spanish) in Navarra, Spain.
+It was the birthplace of the Franciscan Friar Tomás Casado, who was the first Spanish parish priest of Oroquieta and was an important figure in its early foundation.